 Research themes: armed conflicts and conflict management; terrorism and antiterrorism; radicalization and ideological extremism; peace processes and peace-building; human security; networks and violence; political economy of conflicts; research methods in peace and conflict studies.

 Dr Ekaterina Stepanova heads Peace and Conflict Studies Unit and is a lead researcher at National Research Institute of the World Economy & International Relations (IMEMO), Moscow.
 She is an editor-in-chief of the IMEMO journal on peace and conflict studies “Pathways to Peace and Security”.
-She is a Russian Academy of Sciences (RAS) Professor; member, IMEMO Dissertation Council on Political Sciences and History.
+She is a Russian Academy of Sciences (RAS) Professor and member of the IMEMO Dissertation Council on Political Sciences and History.

 In 1995, Ekaterina Stepanova graduated in modern and contemporary history of Western Europe and America, with Honours and Gold medal, from Moscow State University’s History Department, where she later defended her PhD equivalent – Candidate of Sciences in History degree (1998; dissertation on “The U.S. evolving model for armed conflict management, 1989–1997”).
 In 2011, she defended her Doctor of Political Sciences (Dr.Habil. equiv.) at IMEMO (dissertation on “Terrorism in asymmetrical conflict at the local/regional and global levels”).